relsqui/protocards/README.md

 ##### functions
 * `score_hand(standard.StandardHand, turned=None, crib=False, dealer=False)`
-  * returns a dictionary whose keys are ("fifteens", "pairs", "runs", "flush", "heels", and "nobs"), and whose values are the points earned by that hand for each type of score.
+  * returns a dictionary whose keys are "fifteens", "pairs", "runs", "flush", "heels", and "nobs", and whose values are the points earned by that hand for each type of score.
     * `sum(score_hand(...).values())` gives total score.
   * the turned card, if provided, adds some additional scoring potential: